Terry Richardson (ice hockey)

 Terrance Paul Richardson (born May 7, 1953) is a Canadian former professional ice hockey goaltender.
-He played 20 games in the National Hockey League with the Detroit Red Wings and St. Louis Blues between 1973 and 1979.
+He played 20 games in the National Hockey League (NHL) with the Detroit Red Wings and St. Louis Blues between 1973 and 1979.
 The rest of his career, which lasted from 1973 to 1981, was spent in the minor leagues.
 Richardson was selected 11th overall by Detroit in the 1973 NHL Amateur Draft.